 However, it can be helpful - and sometimes quite important - for you to know the correct legal terms for the situation you are in.
 Knowing which terms to use will help you communicate more clearly and accurately when you are dealing with your problem and get the right help or information for your situation.
 To help you know which terms to use, we include legal terms when we give the details for handling specific types of situations.

-SECTION 2 You can get help from government organizations that are not connected with us times, you may not have the knowledge you need to take the next step.
+SECTION 2 You can get help from government organizations that are not connected with us

 Section 2.1 Where to get more information and personalized assistance